Welcome to Eltingville

 Welcome to Eltingville is an American adult animated comedy pilot created by Evan Dorkin, as an adaptation of his comic book series Eltingville.
 It premiered in the United States on March 3, 2002, on Cartoon Network's late night programming block, Adult Swim, but was not picked up for a full series.

 Welcome to Eltingville takes place in Eltingville, Staten Island, and focuses on the lives of four teenage boys: Bill Dickey, Josh Levy, Pete DiNunzio and Jerry Stokes, all members of "The Eltingville Club", who have shared interests in comic books and science fiction, among other things.
-In the pilot episode, Bill and Josh enter into a fight over a collectible Boba Fett action figure.
+The pilot is an adaptation of the 1995 Eltingville story Bring Me the Head of Boba Fett, in which Bill and Josh get into a fight over a collectible Boba Fett action figure.

 Plot

-The Eltingville Club's members, Bill Dickey, Josh Levy, Pete DiNunzio and Jerry Stokes, all get into a fight while playing Dungeons and Dragons, wake up Bill's mom and Bill kicks Josh out of the club.
-The next day, Bill awakes from a nightmare which he called a "freaky premonition," and decides to let Josh back into the club.
-They end their day at a comic book shop, where Bill and Josh compete in a trivia contest to win an action figure of Boba Fett.
-While Bill technically wins, they continue their dispute, wreaking havoc in the process.
+The Eltingville Club's members, Bill Dickey, Josh Levy, Pete DiNunzio and Jerry Stokes, get into a fight while playing Dungeons & Dragons, their commotion wakes up Bill's mom who warns them to be quiet.
+Another fight breaks out shortly when a VHS tape that Josh bought online, said to contain bootleg scenes of actresses, really has The Hair Bear Bunch! on it.
+Bill's Mom kicks out his friends and Bill kicks Josh out of the club.
+The next day, Bill awakes from a nightmare which he calls a "freaky premonition," and decides to let Josh back into the club.
+After a day on the town, the boys end their day at a comic book shop, where Bill and Josh becomes captivated with an unopened Kenner 12-inch action figure of Boba Fett and compete in a trivia contest for it.
+Despite Bill winning, they continue their dispute, wreaking havoc in the process.
 They both race home to steal their parents' money, and race back to the store.
-Meanwhile, Pete and Jerry debate if Boba Fett is still alive after the events of Star Wars Episode VI - Return of the Jedi.
-Bill and Josh bribe the clerk, Joe, with a check and credit cards, respectively.
-He denies both forms of currency.
-They continue arguing and end up breaking the action figure.
-They need to combine their funds to purchase the broken toy and all four of them are then kicked out of the store.
-Bill angrily walks away with Fett's head and leaves Josh with the body.
-While Josh weeps on the ground, Jerry tells Pete, "Well, if Boba Fett wasn't dead before, he sure as hell is now."
-Willoughby ends the episode by breaking the fourth wall, asking if this is the "end of the Eltingville Club?!"
+Bill and Josh present their payments to the clerk, Joe, with a check and credit cards, respectively, but rejects both of them.
+They resume fighting and end up breaking the action figure.
+Outraged, Joe kicks all four of them out of the store.
+Bill angrily walks away with Fett's head and leaves Josh with the body as he weeps on the ground.
+Willoughby, a boy from the store, ends the episode by breaking the fourth wall asking "Is this the end of the Eltingville Club?"